Aggregates/MI_HW2/TechnicalReport.md

 ### Approach Comparison ###

-These algorithms of Minimax and Alph-Beta Pruning provide a strong base for the evaluation of two player games.
+These algorithms of Minimax and Alpha-Beta Pruning provide a strong base for the evaluation of two player games.
 They are often utilised by AI in games of Chess, Checkers, Tic-Tac-Toe and other similar games.
 Even in the case of 2048 which on the surface is a one (or zero) player game, these approaches can be applied by visualising the player as trying to "maximise" their score or position and the pseudo-random placement of new tiles by the program as "minimising".

-Thus for Minimax, the AI's observed would scan the current state of the board and make a decision based on the best possible score looking ahead.
+Thus for Minimax, the AIs observed would scan the current state of the board and make a decision based on the best possible score looking ahead.
 Even given the fixed number of moves at any given state in the game (up, down, left, right), the AI's were faced with an ever-expanding tree of possibilities, the deeper it would search.
 So a depth of 5 would take approximately 1 second, whereas a depth of 7 ply would last up to 30 seconds.
-This search time was reduced with the use of Alpha-Beta Pruning, which would significantly reduce the number of nodes to evaluate.The deeper the search though, the greater the accuracy, with the deeper searched yielding a 70-80% chance of winning compared to a 3 ply search (20% chance).
+This search time was reduced with the use of Alpha-Beta Pruning, which would significantly reduce the number of nodes to evaluate.
+The deeper the search though, the greater the accuracy, with the deeper searches yielding a 70-80% chance of winning compared to a 3 ply search (20% chance).

 ### Heuristics ###